user8595/blog/content/posts/design-projects.md

 This could count as a portfolio, as usually they also show projects by the person who made them.

 I'll probably update this if i made a new design project and i feel to post it here.

+(Update 22-7-2025: This page won't be updated as often anymore.
+Consider checking my _questionable_ [Pinterest account](https://pinterest.com/user8595_/).
+Maybe this might change in the future.)

 ## 2D Designs